 FlowAlgo has been in the space for years and delivers fast data.
 Their interface is clean, and the dark pool print tracking is solid.
 For traders who want raw speed and are willing to filter signals manually, it's a capable tool.

 The catch: $149/month is steep for what you get.
 There's no conviction grading — you see every print above your size threshold and decide for yourself what matters.
-FlowAlgo also doesn't publish a public track record, so there's no way to verify the actual win rate of signals that come through their feed.
+FlowAlgo also doesn't publish a documented methodology, so there's no way to verify the actual win rate of signals that come through their feed.

 Best for: Experienced traders who want fast raw data and prefer to do their own filtering.
 Deeper dive: FlowAlgo vs Profit Builders head-to-head.